 Background

 There is a recent increase of interest in Wireless Sensor Networks (WSNs), both from commercial and technical point of view, due to their simplicity, low cost and easy deployment.
 Those networks can serve different purposes, from measurement and detection, to automation and process control.
 A typical WSN consists of a large number of battery-operated sensors and actuators (SAs), which are usually equipped with a limited amount of storage and processing capabilities.
 It is important that those devices communicate wirelessly, since the number of SA-nodes is typically very large, and the cost of deployment of a wired infrastructure is prohibitively expensive.
 Such a network is by nature very dynamic: the wireless links may temporarily break at any time, and nodes may fail and be replaced very often.
 In such situations the conventional approach of using addresses for communicating with the individual nodes may become a nightmare.
 Applications residing on the fixed network and requiring interactions with the wireless SA devices would need to manage and maintain means to communicate with a large number of nodes.
 In most cases they do not need to know the address or identity of the devices which deliver the information but are more interested in the content of the data.
 For example, an asset tracking application is more interested in the current location of a certain asset than in the network address of the GPS receivers that deliver that information.
 In addition, several applications may have interest in the same sensor data but for different purposes.
 In this case the SA nodes would need to manage and maintain communication means with multiple applications in parallel.
 This might exceed the limited capabilities of the simple and low-cost SA devices.

-Another problem is the difference in the addressing schemes between the networks involved.
-For example, how does an application residing on a TCP/IP-based network address a SA device running on a ZigBee R -based wireless network?

 The problem described above may be overcome by using a data-centric communication approach, in which information is delivered to the receivers not based on their network addresses but rather as a function of their contents and interests.
 One well-known example of data-centric communication is the “Publish/Subscribe” (pub/sub) messaging system which is already being widely used in enterprise networks, mainly due to their scalability and support of dynamic network topology.
 Extending the enterprise pub/sub system into the WSNs also enables a seamless integration of the WSNs into the enterprise network, thus making the field data collected by the SAs available to all applications as any other enterprise information and enabling the control of the SAs from any enterprise application.
 This can be for example achieved by using the MQTT protocol, which is an open and lightweight publish/subscribe protocol designed specifically for machine-to-machine and mobile applications.
 It is optimized for communications over networks where bandwidth is at a premium or where the network connection could be intermittent.
 However MQTT requires an underlying network, such as TCP/IP, that provides an ordered lossless connection capability and this is too complex for very simple, small footprint, and low-cost devices such as wireless SAs.